How To Fit Two Bikes In A Car

 Don’t forget about the brakes

 After taking the wheels out from the bikes, put some brake plugs on.
 If somehow the levers get accidentally pushed, it won’t mess up the alignment of your brakes.
-Also, put the bikes in such a way that the brakes don’t get squeezed during transportation.
+Also, put the bicycles in such a way that the brakes don’t get squeezed during transportation.

 Put chains on the small ring